+The GM awards Expoints and Fate Points at the end of every game session.
 If a character took little part in the events, contributed little, and the player was distracted, the player deserves few Expoints.

-Expoints should be granted based on five factors:
+Expoints should be granted based on the following factors.